LunarWatcher/Dragon/uncaught.md

 ---

+Today I faced the same problem.I got a solution.Hope this will be helpful.

 first of all I apologize as I know this is a basic question and I tried to find clues from other similar questions to find an answer but I haven't managed to solve my problem so far.

 I am a complete beginner to programming and linux, so step-by-step instructions would be very helpful.